G7 leaders planning to back Japan's efforts to stage Olympics

-The Group of Seven leading economies plan to back Japan’s efforts to stage this summer’s Olympics and Paralympics in a joint statement to be released later this month after a summit of their leaders, an official with knowledge of the situation said Wednesday.
+The Group of Seven leading economies plan to back Japan's efforts to stage this summer's Olympics in a joint statement to be released later this month after a summit of their leaders, a diplomatic source said Wednesday.

+The support for the Olympics and Paralympics was "strongly requested" by the Japanese government, the source said, as it struggles to turn public opinion in favor of the games, with the coronavirus continuing to impact people's lives.

-The summit is slated for June 11 to 13 in Cornwall, southwest England.
-The support for the Tokyo Games in the forthcoming communique was requested by Japan, according to the official.
+The forthcoming communique of the summit, slated for June 11 to 13 in Cornwall, southwest England, is also likely to call on Japan to ensure that the global sporting event is held safely, according to the source.

-The G7 groups Britain, Canada, France, Germany, Italy, Japan and the United States.
+On Wednesday, a day before the 50-day countdown to the opening of the Tokyo Olympics, the government's top spokesman Katsunobu Kato said Japan will explain at the summit that it is committed "to realizing a safe and secure games."

+After a virtual meeting in February, the leaders of the G7, which groups Britain, Canada, France, Germany, Italy, Japan and the United States, said in a statement they "support the commitment of Japan to hold the Olympic and Paralympic Games Tokyo 2020 in a safe and secure manner this summer as a symbol of global unity in overcoming COVID-19."

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.